-Website development is an area filled with options – from choosing developers, to what language they’ll use, to what format you want to target and even the URL; but for most users, the front end is the only thing that really matters.
+Website development is an area filled with options – from choosing developers and designers akin to a Silicon Valley web design company, to what language they’ll use, to what format you want to target, and even the URL; but for most users, the front end is the only thing that really matters.
 In simple terms, the front end is the public-facing aspect of the website – what they’ll see when they land on your site.
 Front end development goes beyond that though, incorporating things like interactive elements, UX design, and content.

 Starting at the front

 For some websites, the front-end is the most significant part of the product itself: this might take the form of words, images, other media, or database entries, and be the main reason your users visit your site.
 For people developing content rich sites, front-end considerations are often what will make their site win (or lose) visitors; while variables like ease of navigation, loading time, and platform adaptability are important to all website development, with these types of sites they’re vitally important, and will drive many of the considerations about technology and design in the development phase.

 For other more service-driven websites, the front end can have a different significance, namely driving users towards a desired pathway, and integrating specific functions (such as forms, communications, or other interactive services) in the least conspicuous, yet most easy to access way possible.
 With these considerations, the capability of the technologies underpinning website development becomes a hugely significant choice: being able to integrate these different functions on different platforms with different capabilities is a complex task to negotiate, and quite specific developing tools exist to enable it to happen.